fstevenm/Project-Thesis/README.md

 ### The Results

 Here is some plot results about my thesis project.
+Note that parameter values used are sourced from the main reference journal and some assumptions.

 #### Numerical solutions - 1
 ![Semua](https://user-images.githubusercontent.com/99526319/162615409-c90f2fe9-df81-4ba3-b256-695978380356.png)